andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/core-data-solving-ambiguous-type-redeclaration-of-type.md

 ## 4 – Rebuild

-After you rebuild, any compiler errors you previously had, related to &#8220;ambiguous Type&#8221; or &#8220;redeclaration of Type&#8221; should be resolved!
+After you rebuild, any compiler errors you previously had, related to "ambiguous Type&#8221; or "redeclaration of Type&#8221; should be resolved!

 <a name="course" class="jump-target"></a>